neeraj1bh/CleanUp/README.md

 # CleanUp
-Super Quick Python automation, organizes files in folders and helps you to clean your PC.
+Super Quick Python automation, Python application, that organizes files in folders to sort everything in appropriate folder based on extensions,remove empty directories and helps you to clean your PC.